Alvin187187/Alvin187187/README.md

 ## 🎯 Goals
 - 🚀 Build impactful and scalable applications
 - 🧠 Specialize in AI and Machine Learning
 - 🎓 Get accepted into the Stanford Fellowship
+- 🔭 Explore Cloud Technologies and Blockchain

 ---